Chadd is a 6th generation Coloradan and has been studying and working with the wildlife for over 25 years.

 Chadd is a former firefighter and served on two departments for 6 years before experiencing a career-ending injury.

-Chadd currently resides in Centennial, Colorado with his two dogs, Tank and Bella.
+Chadd currently resides in Parachute, Colorado with his two dogs, Tank and Bella.

 About Naturalist and Wildlife Expert